 I have a section for hobbies … things I do now, and things I might do in the future.

 One section is devoted to things that make me smile.
 I will add to this section evry few months, but every time I read it it lifts my spirits.
 It is a great tool for anyone to use when having a bad day, or going through a rough patch.

 The whole idea of the book was to capture ideas as they came to me and to have one resource that might help me to plan my life.
 It has been an interesting exercise, and one that I highly recommend.
 It is like capturing your goals in one place, adding some prospective goals over time and having all of the relevant data to determine what is important to YOU … in one place.

 Of course it doesn’t need to be on paper, it can be digital … but I enjoy the book, leafing through it, pondering the entries and flipping back and forth.
 I find it helps my creative thinking.
 I also like the fact that I can pick it up any time, and do some thinking about the various topics in it.

-Try it … it has helped me to clarify some of my thinking, it might just work for you too!
+Try it … it might just work for you too!

 Want to know where Canada’s hot jobs are?
 Visit the Eagle Job Centre!